 Unfortunately the first seven requirements make the last almost impossible.
-Many just give up and use personal information or typical words which are easily cracked.
-Yes, there are software tools to help out, but they mostly add cost, complexity and management.
+Many give up and use pet names, personal information or common words which are easily cracked.

-See the pattern?
-The visual pattern is the trick.
-This password meets the all the standard criteria, yet you don't have to memorize it - just look at the name, then map it visually with your personal method.
+That visual pattern is the trick.
+That pattern is YOUR secret.
+This password method meets the all the standard criteria above, yet you don't have to memorize anything except that pattern - just look at the name, and then map it visually using your personal method.

 Notice I capitalized the first character and had to shift to get the "*" and "$" because I ran out of room moving up the keyboard.
-That's one way of including special characters and caps.
+That's just one method.
+It's also one way of including special characters and caps.
 If you don't want special characters, wrap to the bottom of the keyboard instead.

 Gmail would produce "T5juq18*"